Resource Library

 The early stages of a new administration can involve significant and fast-moving change.
 During this time, a president is typically focused on establishing policies and programs that align with the goals and priorities for his term.
 In an effort to effectuate timely change, a president may use a...

-Following the 2025 presidential inauguration, the White House released a myriad of new executive orders (EOs) on a host of issues.
-Many of these orders contain broad directives and it will take time for the practical implications of these actions to become clear.
-The documents mostly establish the...
+With each new presidential election, a myriad of executive orders (EOs) are issued.
+Many of these orders contain broad directives and it takes time for the practical implications of these actions to become clear.
+The documents mostly establish the new administration’s priorities and some of the...

 2024 FLSA Overtime Rule Struck Down Nationwide